CoderCo-Learning/ecs-accelerator-series/volumes/README.md

 - Concurrent mounts: No hard limit but monitor performance
 - File size: Max 52TB per file
 - Path length: Max 255 characters per component

+## Summary

+**Docker Volumes (Local Development):**
+- Bind mounts for simple local dev
+- Named volumes for cleaner local persistence
+- Cannot work in cloud environments like Fargate

+**ECS Storage (Production):**
+- Ephemeral storage for temporary files
+- EBS for single-instance high-performance workloads (EC2 only)
+- EFS for shared, persistent storage across multiple tasks

+**Key Principle:** Separate compute (containers) from storage (EFS).
+Containers are disposable, data is not.

+**The mental model:**
+- Docker volume = "storage on this machine"
+- EFS = "storage accessible from any machine in the VPC"

+This is fundamental to running stateful workloads in container orchestration platforms.